A public photography

 AS SEEN IN

-Jessica Okonski is a Toronto photographer
+Jessica Okonski is an emerging Toronto photographer whose work explores

-narratives and mental health.
+identity, hidden narratives and mental health.

 Jessica Okonski is a Toronto-based photographer specializing in lifestyle, portraiture and conceptual imagery.
 Jessica’s work often revolves around feelings of isolation and associated mental health, where she often omits or hides the subjects face to draw the viewer deeper into the narrative.